 - 1/4 teaspoon crushed red pepper flakes

-- 2 red bell peppers, cored and sliced (fresh or frozen and thawed, about 8 ounces total)
+- 2 large red bell peppers cored and thinly sliced

-- 1 large onion, thinly sliced (about 3 cups)
+- 1 medium yellow onion thinly sliced (about 3 cups)

-- In a 5-quart or larger slow cooker, stir together the coconut milk, chicken stock, peanut butter, curry paste, fish sauce, brown sugar, ginger, garlic, and red pepper flakes.
-Place the chicken breast, squash, red bell pepper, green bell pepper, and onion in the slow cooker and stir gently to coat with sauce.
-Cover and cook on high for 4 hours or on low for 8 hours.
+- Add the chicken pieces, squash, red bell pepper, and onion to the slow cooker and stir gently to coat with sauce.
+The mixture will be very thick.
+Cover and cook on high for 2 to 3 hours or on low for 5 to 6 hours.

 - Thirty minutes before you are ready to serve, add the peas.
 Immediately before serving, stir in lime juice.